MileHacker Logo

 Entry Fees and Immigration

 Visa fees vary by nationality and type, typically $10-$100+ for e-Visas.
 No separate entry fee at immigration; the visa fee covers entry.
 Upon arrival, present your passport, visa, and immigration form.
-Immigration officers may collect biometric data.
+Immigration officers may collect biometric information.
 Answer questions politely.
 Keep documents accessible.

 Special Permits and Health Notes